 - Smart Draw

 Making use of an employee scheduling app could also be of benefit during process documentation.
+An app such as Unrubble helps you with process optimization.
+You can see all the process roles and who does which task, at which point in time.

 Benefits of process documentation